-The Ontario Government proposes changes to deposit insurance limits
+The Ontario Government has proposed changes to deposit insurance limits

-The proposal increases the deposit insurance limit for eligible non-registered deposits to $250,000 and reduces the limit for eligible registered deposits to $250,000, from an unlimited amount for each type of registered account.
-Consultation period closes April 30, 2016.
+The Ontario government has proposed an increase in the deposit insurance limit for eligible non-registered deposits to $250,000 and a reduction in the limit for eligible registered deposits to $250,000, from an unlimited amount for each type of registered account.
+The government is currently reviewing input received from its consultation process and will make announcements about its decision in due course.

 DICO - Who We Are and What We Do